wenogk/storifyCompiler/README.md

 # Storify
 Application that simplifies the process of building choose-your-own-path experiences.
-You focus on writing your story, we'll handle the technical stuff.
 Was inspired by the Netflix movie, "Bandersnatch"
+> You focus on writing your story, we'll handle the technical stuff.

 ### How it works
 Stories are written in my own syntax, I call it a hash-story which is very easy to learn and requires no coding experience from the user.
 This hash-story in my syntax is then compiled to a JSON object and can then the story can be viewed.